VELORITO or: "Altar for the Piece of Art that did not Make it"

 Thomas Hirschhorn

 Thomas Hirschhorn repeatedly constructed "newsstands" or "altars" for those artists who deeply influenced him and his work.
-These installations are documented in detail, p. ex.
+These installations are documented in detail.

 Thomas Hirschhorn's installations however mainly address the issue of remembrance, and are less an expression of mourning.